• Home

 Take care of yourself

 Self-care is essential throughout the year, but especially during the holidays.
-Nurture your skin by applying a soothing face mask while you relax in a warm tub.
+Nurture your skin by treating it to a skin-nourishing facial while you relax in a warm tub.
 Have a massage, meditate, and make sure to get plenty of sleep.
 Connect with friends who are far away.
 Sometimes we isolate ourselves from the world especially when things are not going well.

 Don’t expect perfection

-When you set the bar too high you may get disappointed.
+When you set the bar too high you will be disappointed.
 So what if your decorations don’t rival your neighbors?
 Who cares if your holiday party doesn’t come off as planned?
 Set realistic goals with small attainable milestones.
 Factor in obstacles that may get in the way.
 Be specific in how you express your goals.
-For instance, instead of setting a goal to “get in shape” say, “I will exercise for at least 30 minutes, 5x per week.”
+Instead of setting a goal to “get in shape” say, “I will exercise for at least 30 minutes, 5x per week.”

 Go with the flow